 A few pointers to consider for choosing the right accounting outsourcing service provider:

 The success of an outsourcing accounting decision and transaction involves effort and time; therefore make sure that the service provider is in business atleast five years.
+With more years of experience, they will be able to produce better outsourcing accounting work.
 Reliability of operations is important.
 Even if the firm is new, review the credentials of the senior management team and investor backing of the business and then decide.
 It’s also good to know more about the client profiles of the provider.
 This includes average client size (annual revenues and # of employees), locations, industry and processes outsourced.